utcsilab/motion_score_mri/README.md

 git clone --recursive https://github.com/utcsilab/motion_score_mri
 ```

-To familiarize yourself with the operators found in this repo please go through function_introduction.ipynb
+To familiarize yourself with the operators found in this repo please go through introduction.ipynb

+## Test data and Trained Models
+The trained models and test data can be downloaded from the following link:

 ## Citations